 Constructing the ‘Haha Fun Park’

 Playing at ‘Haha Fun Park

 The different activities above gave students first-hand experience on how the four limbs and five senses are used.
 During the fieldtrip to Rainbow Park, students saw improvements in their own ability.
 In the Rainbow Park activity, students were happy to express their own ideas.
 After completing the recreation, they were confident in sharing their work with others, fully enjoying themselves and were engage throughout the entire learning process.

-When the theme of ‘Animals’ was introduced, students of K2 class immediately thought of their pets at home and started a discussion on pets and shared many ideas, such as: “My cat is called Ah Pao!”, “I have three puppies at home.”, “I once saw a dog with very long fur on the street!” and “Dogs can be different colors”.
+When the theme of ‘Animals’ was introduced, students of K2 class immediately thought of their pets at home and started a discussion on pets and shared many ideas, such as:“I have three puppies at home.”, “I once saw a dog with very long fur on the street!” and “Dogs can be different colors”.
 Afterwards, to further their understanding on the theme of ‘Animals’, students of K2 class decided to carry out an exploration on ‘pets’ and planned a visit to a pet shop to understand the products and services which it provides.
 On the day of the visit, students saw items which they initially expected, such as: pet toothpaste, pet nail clipper and pet tupperware.
 Students were also given a chance to watch a dog having its fur shaved and taking a bath, understanding the daily services which the shop assistant offers to the pets.
 Lastly, students gave the shop assistant a thank you card, showing their appreciation for letting them visit the pet shop.
 After returning to school, students shared their personal findings with each other and discussed what materials could be used to construct their own model pet shop at school, including: color paper, aluminium foil, cloth, play-dough, cardboard paper etc.

 Visit to Pet Shop